1. Blog

 Fayetteville, AR 72701

 Is the recipient’s address absolutely necessary when sending an electronic document?
-Some would say no, but this is the proper way to format a business letter “by the book.”
+Some would say no. But this cover letter tip points out that is it's the proper way to format a business letter “by the book.”

 9. Use a greeting that addresses the hiring manager by name.

-The greeting (also known as a salutation ), is the line that starts with the word “Dear” (or some prefer a more informal greeting like “Hello” or “Greetings”), followed by “Mr.,” “Ms.” or “Dr.” and the recipient’s last name.
+The cover letter greeting (also known as a salutation), is the line that starts with the word “Dear” (or some prefer a more informal greeting like “Hello” or “Greetings”), followed by “Mr.,” “Ms.” or “Dr.” and the recipient’s last name.

 Always endeavor to address a hiring manager by name.
 People like to read their own names, and it shows both respect and attention to detail if you’ve bothered to find out the name of the person you need to be writing to.
 Also, you’re more likely to get a response if you address an individual by name, rather than generically addressing your letter to an entire company or a department within the company.